-Financial statements issues and risks
+Financial statements risks

-1 Risk of management override of controls
+Risk of material misstatement caused by management override of controls

 ISA 240 requires that audit work is planned to consider the risk of fraud, which is presumed to be a significant risk in any audit.
 This includes consideration of the risk of management override of controls to change the position disclosed in the financial statements.